University computer, home

 This game contains examples of:

-- A Million is a Statistic: One of the random events occuring during play is a disease that's projected to kill 4% of humans on Earth.
+- A Million Is a Statistic: One of the random events occurring during play is a disease that's projected to kill 4% of humans on Earth.
 It's only mentioned because the tragedy distracts people from your presence.

 - Ascend to a Higher Plane of Existence: How you win the game in the end.